Onto-Log/Tractatus-Markdowno-Obsidianicus/README.md

 # Tractatus-Markdowno-Obsidianicus
-This is a modified Markdown version of Wittgenstein's Tractatus Logico-Philosophicus, with tags and relations between propositions, allowing a coherent graph view on Obsidian
+This is a modified Markdown version of Wittgenstein's Tractatus Logico-Philosophicus, with tags and relations between propositions, allowing a coherent Graph View on Obsidian

 # Tutorial :
 Download and unzip the .zip file.